 - Work through the questions using the forward and backward arrows.

-On request, we can randomise the order in which the exam questions appear to students.
+On request, we can randomise the order in which the questions in an OLAF exam appear to students.
 This can be:

 - Completely randomised.
 Students would see the test in an entirely different order.